webdevholland/100-days-of-code/log.md

 **Quick Notes**:
 * Array = collection (see Links for the day).
 Square brackets used to hold array of items '[ ]'.
 Add to an array with '.push'.
 Remove from array with '.splice'.
 These are examples of methods (method = ability).
-* 'If'/'else' statement, 'if' statement can stand on its own without 'else' block.
+* 'If' / 'else' statement introduced.
+'If' statement can stand on its own without 'else' block.
 *

 **Thoughts:**